Viswanatha Kaviraja: Family history

 Viswanatha was born to a Vaidya family of scholars and poets.
-His grandfather, Narayana Dasa, wrote a commentary on Gitagovinda, the most well-known Sanskrit work in the Vaishnavite tradition, written by Jayadeva, a major Sanskrit poet from Odisha, who lived in circa 1200 AD.
+His grandfather, Narayana Dasa, wrote a commentary on Gitagovinda, the most well-known Sanskrit work in the Vaishnavite tradition, written by Jayadeva, a major Sanskrit poet from Bengal, who lived in circa 1200 AD.
 Narayana Dasa's brother, Chandi Dasa, wrote a commentary on Kavyaprakasha, an earlier work on poetics, written by aesthetician Mammatha.
 Viswanatha's father, Chandrashekhara also wrote a few poems.

 Both Viswanatha and his father held the titles of ministers of war and peace (Sandhivigrahika Mahapatra) in the courts of the kings of Kalinga.

 Viswanatha's son, Ananta Dasa, also wrote commentaries and notes on Sahityadarpana.

 Works of Viswanatha

 Viswanatha was not just prolific he was equally versatile.
 Apart from studying and researching aesthetics, he created a number of literary works, in all the branches of literature – poetry, prose, criticism, and drama.
 He wrote equally easily in Sanskrit and Prakrit.
 Viswanatha is supposed to have mastered eighteen languages.
 In fact, he wrote one of his works, Prasasti Ratnavali in sixteen languages.

 Some of his major works include Chandrakala Natika (playlet), Prabhavati Parinaya (drama), Raghava Vilasa (long poem), Raghava Vilapa (poem), Kuvalayasva Charita (poem in Prakrit), Prasasti Ratnavali (poem in sixteen languages), Narasimha Vijaya (poem), Sahityadarpana (study in aesthetics), Kavyaprakasha darpana (criticism), Kamsavadha (poem), and Lakshmistava (verses).